bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

 Integrating Bokeh server into other web services
 ------------------------------------------------

-Bokeh server commonly acts as a solution for constructing plots and dashboards and seamlessly embedding them within a larger parent application.
+Bokeh server is frequently used to create plots and dashboards embedded within larger parent applications.
+For instance, in a financial context, this may involve incorporating Bokeh-backed trendlines that chart account balances over time into a web-based trading platform.
+In a supply-chain context, a Bokeh view could be integrated into an existing inventory management system to interactively monitor a store's item supplies.

-To accomplish this, the ``bokeh.embed`` module offers the :func:`~bokeh.embed.server_document` and :func:`~bokeh.embed.server_session` methods.
-See :ref:`ug_output_embed_apps` for a detailed discussion of their usage, with examples.
+To meet this use-case, the ``bokeh.embed`` module offers the :func:`~bokeh.embed.server_document` and :func:`~bokeh.embed.server_session` methods.
+Refer to :ref:`ug_output_embed_apps` for a detailed discussion of their usage, with examples.
+In short, these methods return the text of an HTML script tag that loads a view from Bokeh server, and adds the view to the DOM of any page that the script tag is placed in.

-If the parent service you wish to integrate with is not Python-based, you can still integrate with Bokeh through the ``server_document`` / ``server_session`` methods, but you will need to do so by calling out to a small, long-lived Python script that returns the text contents of those methods via any standard form of IPC.
-Alternatively, you can copy the static contents of the autoloader script into your parent app directly as a string, and change the script tag's id attribute yourself.
-However, this approach is not recommended, as it will require manually validating the script text stored in your parent app as you upgrade across Bokeh versions, and may break entirely across major versions if the autoloader workflow is changed.
+If the parent service you wish to integrate with is not Python-based, you can still integrate with Bokeh through the ``server_document`` / ``server_session`` methods.
+However, you will need to do so by calling out to a small, long-lived Python script that returns the text contents of those methods via any standard form of IPC.

-You will need to add the public hostname of your Bokeh server instance to the ``script-src`` and ``connect-src`` directives of the parent service's `content security policy (CSP)
+To allow your parent application to display embedded Bokeh views, you must configure the parent application to permit cross-origin requests to your Bokeh server instance.
+This is accomplished by adding the public hostname and port number of your Bokeh server to the ``script-src`` and ``connect-src`` directives of the parent service's `content security policy (CSP)
 <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_, for both the HTTP(S)
 and WS(S) protocols.
 The exact procedure for configuring the CSP will depend on the toolkit or framework your parent service is built with, so reference the